loveencounterflow/dbay-sql-lexer/README.md

 # 𓆤DBay SQL Lexer

-The DBay SQL Lexer takes an SQL string as input and returns a list of tokens in the format `[ type, text, line_nr, offset, ]`
+The DBay SQL Lexer takes an SQL string as input and returns a list of tokens in the format `{ type, text, idx, }`

 # Acknowledgements